dikdom/VIC-20-RAM-ROM-Expansion/README.md

 # VIC-20-RAM-ROM-Expansion
 Commodore VIC-20 RAM and ROM expansion module

 This is a low cost memory expansion module for the Commodore VIC-20 machine.
-The module is capable of expaning the RAM1,RAM2, RAM3 and BLK1, BLK2,BLK3 and BLK5 memory areas.
-Altogether 35kB of RAM expansion, manually switchable manner.
+The module is capable of expanding the RAM1, RAM2, RAM3 and BLK1, BLK2, BLK3 and BLK5 memory areas.
+Altogether 35kB of RAM expansion, manually switchable way.

 The module can host an AT28C256 32kB EEPROM chip also, containing 4x 8kB of ROM image mapped to BLK5.
 BLK5 is selectable: it can be either RAM (has to be enabled on the DIP switch) or can be ROM (DIP switch doesn't play any role).